MooVC/MooVC.Architecture/README.md

 - Changed Ddd.Services.Reconciliation.IEventReconciler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.Reconciliation.IAggregateReconciler.ReconcileAsync to accept a params array instead of an IEnumerable of Domain Events (**Breaking Change**).
 - Changed Ddd.Services.Snapshots.ISnapshotProvider to only support async variants of each operation (**Breaking Change**).
+- Changed Services.IBus and Services.Bus to only support async variants of each operation (**Breaking Change**).
 - Changed Services.IHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Serialization.SerializationInfoExtensions.TryAddReference and its related variants so that they are not type specific.
 - Deleted Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).